 If the faculty member decides to lottery their course, they may choose to lottery the course and keep a waitlist or simply drop the additional students.
 The waitlist may be as short or long as the faculty member likes.
 Students who are waitlisted are automatically enrolled in the course when a seat opens up.

 The Registrar's Office distributes rosters showing student information, including prerequisites, class year, and major/minors for information while running the lottery.
 Lottery results can be entered by the faculty member using the STAR Lottery system in BIONIC or the Registrar's Office is more than happy to run the lottery for the faculty member.

 The lottery may be held according to almost any criteria the faculty member wants.
 Some of these criteria include:

 There are also a few critiera that can't be used for a lottery:

 After the lottery has been held, the Registrar's Office posts the lottery results on the website for students to see.
 Students that are dropped from the course have their registrations dropped for them.
 Students who were put on the waitlist are put into waitlisted status.
-NEW FOR SPRING 2014: Students you wish to add from your waitlist to your class should be given a permission number.
+NEW FOR SPRING 2014: Students you wish to add from your waitlist to your class should be given a permission number to register.
 Waitlists are ordered and students should be admitted in order of their position on the waitlist.

 If you have any questions about lotteries or what to do if you class is overenrolled, please contac the Registrar's Office.